-John's wife Helen is from Tyrone, and Thomas' wife Mary is from Cavan.
-Starting to think everyone coupled in Dundee.
-Older and younger brother move to Dundee, maybe with others, maybe they were the only two left to leave.
-We don't know.
-Thomas being younger and likely more impulsive gets married first and starts having kids right upon arrival.
-John the older more pragmatic of the two I would assume waited a couple years and then in 1857 he started to have children with his wife Helen.
+Please click '[Family Name Search](#)' or '[Placename Search](#)' to try a new search more impulsive gets a woman pregnant first and starts having kids right upon arrival.
+There is no marriage record.
+John the older more pragmatic of the two I would assume waited a couple years and then in 1857 he got married and started to have children with his wife Helen.
 Since we aren't going to go down the Tyrone rabbit hole, we need to start looking elsewhere.
 Scrolling through the hints on Ancestry I noticed some hints and this guy pops up: